Kent Kidney Care Centre Counselling Service

 What if I need to cancel my appointment?

-How do I contact the renal counsellors?
+How do I contact the counsellors?

 We also provide placements for training counsellors who act as volunteers for the service.